26 August 2019

 It could be a box, a packet, a tin, vacuum-sealed or even edible.
 If you want your product to stand out, be attractive and influence people to purchase it, it needs to look good.
 Bad branding or the absence of it on your packaging leads to distrust of the brand.

-First, you need to understand your exact product specifications and brand story prior to developing packaging concepts.
+First, you need to understand your exact product specifications and key messaging prior to developing packaging concepts.
 Now that you’re ready to begin the packaging design process, here are five things to consider.

 1. Ask Yourself Who Is Buying the Product

 Your intended audience needs to be front of mind when designing your packaging.

 Imagine your audience are sustainably-minded coffee drinkers and you’re selling coffee beans.
 You wouldn’t house the beans in environmentally unfriendly plastic, you’d opt for eco-friendly materials.

 “Your intended audience needs to be front of mind when designing your packaging.”

 Being a modern mum seeking a simple yet sophisticated moisturiser, it’s clear the creator of Cinch knew her audience.
 Pared-back and practical design with a name that solidifies the product as quick and easy, the clean pump bottle appeals to its intended audience—busy women.